ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 Turns a constant into a full column containing just one value.

-In ClickHouse, full columns and constants are represented differently in memory.
+In ByConity, full columns and constants are represented differently in memory.
 Functions work differently for constant arguments and normal arguments (different code is executed), although the result is almost always the same.
 This function is for debugging this behavior.

 ## modelEvaluate